 Founder and CEO of Halter

-Welcome to the future of farming.
+Welcome to the future of farming

 Whilst working at Rocket Lab and being at the forefront of engineering and innovation, Craig would often return and see his parents working 100+ hour weeks and he began thinking about he might be able to apply some of the same problem-solving rigour to the day-to-day issues his parent were encountering on the farm.

-The farming industry has had very little innovation and 1500 years, and a lot of the innovation is done completely separate to farmers themselves, so it doesn't really fulfill the right purpose and isn't reliable.
+The farming industry has had very little innovation and 1500 years, and a lot of the innovation is done completely separate to farmers themselves, so it doesn't really fulfil the right purpose and isn't reliable.

-Fast forward to today and the team at Halter have developed a farming system that enables farmers to move and manager their cows via software, decreasing the manual workload required to do so, enabling better pasture management and greater insight into their animals from afar.
+Fast forward to today and the team at Halter have developed a farming system that enables farmers to move and manage their cows via software, decreasing the manual workload required to do so, enabling better pasture management and greater insight into their animals from afar.
 As they develop a closer connection between humans and animals, the sky is the limit as to where they can take the technology.

 About the Speaker